-There were no other material subsequent events that would have a corrective effect on the Group and Bank's sets of Annual Financial Reports for the Year 2023.
+There were no other material subsequent events that would have a corrective effect on the Group and the Bank's sets of Annual Financial Reports for the Year 2024.

-The Set of Annual Financial Reports was signed and approved on March 8th, 2024.
+The Set of Annual Financial Reports was signed and approved on March 12th, 2025.